I am obsessed with lowering the hurdles an eligible voter must clear in order to cast a mail-in ballot and have it counted.

-On average, between 1-2% of mail ballots are rejected every election because they fail to meet hyper-technical state laws that govern counting the ballots of lawful, registered voters.
+On average, between 1-2% of mail-in ballots are rejected every election because they fail to meet hyper-technical state laws that govern counting the ballots of lawful, registered voters.
 Yet, the burdens of these laws do not fall equally on all voting populations.
 Instead, over and over again, we see evidence of how these seemingly neutral rules serve to disadvantage young voters and voters of color.

 Two recent studies illustrate the scope and depth of this problem.

-Similarly, a study of rejected mail ballots from Georgia’s closely contested 2018 election found that “newly registered, young, female, and minority voters have rejection rates that are higher compared to their counterparts, varying from 4 to 7 percentage points.”
+Similarly, a study of rejected mail-in ballots from Georgia’s closely contested 2018 election found that “newly registered, young, female, and minority voters have rejection rates that are higher compared to their counterparts, varying from 4 to 7 percentage points.”

 If you find these results shocking, then you have read them correctly.
 They are shocking!

 As members of the voting rights community, we must pay close attention to all of the details of the rules that will shape voting in November — both big and small.
 It is not enough to say we need vote by mail.
 We need to advocate specifically for vote by mail rules that enfranchise all voters.
 This is why I created the Four Pillars to safeguarding voting rights with vote by mail.

 - Postage must be free or prepaid by the government;

 - Ballots mailed on or before Election Day must count;

 - Signature matching laws need to be reformed to protect voters; and